BruceHaley/ExportPipelineDefinitions/README.md

-# Azure DevOps Pipelines Indexer
+# Azure DevOps Pipelines Search Aid
-This app reads Azure DevOps pipeline definitions in all your projects and writes them to a searchable folder structure on your local drive.
+This app makes all your Azure DevOps pipelines searchable by exporting them as JSON and YAML files to your local drive.

 ## Benefits:
-- You can key-word search all pipelines across all projects at once.
+- Lets you key-word search all pipeline definitions across all projects at once.
-- You can build a pipeline history archive by running this app periodically.
+- Lets you build a pipeline history archive by running this app periodically.
 - Creates a spreadsheet with pipeline names and their projects.
 - Lists pipeline call hierarchies to the console in Markdown format.